 To learn more about how you too can help participate in Asexual Awareness Week, read on below!

 The ace community survey is an annual community-run survey which collects valuable information on the diversity and experiences of the ace community.
 It is the largest survey of ace communities and creates a valuable pool of data for future ace community activists and researchers.

 The survey is open to anyone: ace, non-ace, or still questioning, as long as you are over the age of 13 we want to hear from you!
 We want to get a wide variety of responses from as many parts of the community as possible, so we encourage you to share this link with any other ace individuals you know or any ace communities you participate in.

-The 2018 Ace Community Survey link will launch during AAW.
+The 2018 Ace Community Survey link will launch mid-week during AAW.

 Checking out a book from your local library is a great way to learn more asexuality and support your local library at the same time!
 If your local or university library doesn't already have ace books in stock, you can also place a request either by contacting a librarian directly or through their website, to help ensure that ace representation will be accessible to those who need it.